 They are found in many settings.
 In British Columbia, the South Community Birth Program includes doulas who are paid alongside doctors, midwives and nurses as part of a very successful pilot project.
 In Alberta, we see doulas in Labour & Delivery rooms, in the hospitals teaching prenatal education, in fertility clinics, in yoga studios and in a number of other practices.

 Doulas believe in teamwork.
-We work in cooperation with doctors, nurses, midwives, researchers and the partners and families of labouring women.
+We work in cooperation with doctors, nurses, midwives, researchers and the partners and families of labouring people.
 We have a holistic approach to care and most often desire to build bridges.

 As Doula Association of Edmonton doulas, we abide by a Code of Ethics and Standards of Practice which delineate our scope of practice, skills and boundaries.